maximilianosinopoli/maximilianosinopoli/README.md

 <h2>&nbsp Hi! 😀</h2>
   <p>I'm Max, a Software Engineer that loves building full-stack products working in agile and diverse teams with a strong devOps culture.</p>
-  <p>I started this journey doing a coding bootcamp with School of Code based in Uk 🤓, and I'm currently over the moon working at Gulp Digital 🚀 </p>
+  <p>I started this journey doing a coding bootcamp with School of Code based in Uk, and I'm currently over the moon working at Gulp Digital 🚀 </p>
   <p> I stand out for being an extremely curious person, with a proactive personality and passion for learning and exploring new topics.
 I'm really interested in this exciting times for the tech landscape, specially on projects that look for to make a positive impact on people's life. 🙏</p>
   <p>As I'm a quite restless person I'm always researching and playing-around with new topics of interest.
 At the moment: Blockchain.
 I'm also a bit fan of outdoor sports so I'm always on something out there.. 🏄‍♂️ </p>
   <p>My tech stack 🚀